You can learn some fundamentals of Yin Yoga from Yin Yoga teachers

 but you can only learn the complete art from the founding master

-“I am delighted to see how the practice of Yin yoga has spread throughout the global yoga community.
-But I have not authorized any other person or school to offer Teacher Yin yoga Certification.
-To this effect I have founded The Yin Yoga Institute in order to provide guidelines in teaching Yin yoga and to establish a standard of excellence in the art.
-The Yin Yoga Institute also serves as the official Teacher Registration for Yin yoga and Yin and Yang yoga teachers who meet the minimum requirements.”
+“I am delighted to see how the practice of Yin Yoga has spread throughout the global yoga community.
+But I have not authorized any other person or school to offer Yin Yoga Teacher Certification.
+To this effect I have founded The Yin Yoga Institute in order to provide guidelines in teaching Yin Yoga and to establish a standard of excellence in the art.
+The Yin Yoga Institute also serves as the official Teacher Registration for Yin Yoga teachers who meet the minimum requirements.”
 Master Zink

 Paulie Zink can be seen on

 Visit Paulie on Facebook

 website content © Paulie Zink, LLC 2009